script-development/rtcv_scraper_client/README.md

 # RT-CV scraper client

-A client that handles communication with rt-cv
+A client that can be spawned by a scraper to ease communication with [RT-CV](https://github.com/script-development/RT-CV)

 ## Communication flow